 However, the emission of fossil fuels, pollution and other human activities increase the gases like methane and carbon dioxide, changing the temperature of the planet and contributing to the global warming and climate change.

 Earth’s global surface temperature in 2018 was the fourth warmest since modern recordkeeping began in 1880.
-These data were provided by analysis by NASA.
+These data were provided by analysis by NASA1.
 Global temperatures in 2018 were 1.5 degrees Fahrenheit (0.83 degrees Celsius) warmer than the 1951 to 1980 mean, according to scientists at NASA’s Goddard Institute for Space Studies (GISS) in New York.
 Globally, 2018’s temperatures rank behind those of 2016, 2017 and 2015.
 The past five years are, collectively, the warmest years in the modern record.

 Visual resources like infographics and videos are a powerful way to communicate science.
 I created all these infographics (except the video) using Mind the graph, an online platform that allows scientists to create eye-catching materials.